 What large companies look for in a small business credit report

 A business credit report is often used as a tool for determining a company’s creditworthiness and reliability.
 When it comes to contracting, the scores and ratings in a business credit report can influence which company wins a bid.
-As an SMB, you know that winning contracts can help grow your business or help keep the lights on.
-When you bid on contracts with large companies or big-box stores, they may pull your business credit report and scrutinize your scores, ratings, and other information.
-What are they really looking for when they examine your report?
+As a small business, you know that winning contracts can help grow your business or help keep the lights on.
+When you bid on contracts with large companies, big-box stores, or the government they will most likely pull your business credit report and scrutinize your scores, ratings, and other information.
+What are they really looking for when they examine your credit reports?
 Here are a few of the big things these companies pay close attention to – and that you’ll want to pay attention to as well.

 2. Multiple revenue streams